picoxr/launch-webvr-browser/README.md

 Note: Regarding JAR file creation and usage, please refer to [the Guideline](https://github.com/PicoSupport/PicoSupport/blob/master/How_to_use_JAR_file_in_Unity_project_on_Pico_device.docx)

 ## Introduction
-this demo can read the url from config file , then launch WebVR Browser to open the url.
+This demo can read the url from config file , then launch WebVR Browser to open the url.

 ## Usage
 1. First, copy the config file (config.txt) to the Download directory of the device.